-Main screen
+Main Screen

-The Main screen is the default screen that is displayed when the ignition key is in the ON position.
-Pressing the soft key below Home on any screen opens the Main screen.
+The Main screen is the default screen that is displayed when the machine's ignition key is in the ON position.
+Press the soft key below \square Home on any screen to open the Main screen.

 If the display is left unattended (approximately 60 seconds), the system returns to the Main screen.